 Speaking from Morocco, where he is counted as one of the greats of the game, Aziz Bouderbala said: “I’m very excited to have been invited to Egypt by Princess Sheikha to celebrate Suhoor with SATUC.
 This event is not just a sporting event it is a wonderful humanitarian celebration of the children of the world.”

-“My success as a player has been based on support and encouragement I have received from others, and its a privilege to be in a position where we can support the stars of tomorrow.
-Through the international language of football we can encourage young people, many of whom have experienced difficult upbringings, to fulfill their potential as team-players who give their best in everything they do.”
+“My success as a player has been based on the support and encouragement I have received from others, and it’s a privilege to be in a position where we can support the stars of tomorrow.
+Through the international language of football, we can encourage young people, many of whom have experienced difficult upbringings, to fulfill their potential as team players who give their best in everything they do.”

 Press/ Media Registration